mobxjs/mobx/README.md

 1. Write simple views.
 Views should be subscription free.
 2. Write simple controllers and stores.
 Change data without thinking about how this should be reflected in views.
-3. Allow flexible model design, be able to use objects, arrays, classes, real references, and cyclic data structures in your app.
+3. Allow flexible model design, be able to use mutable objects, arrays, classes, real references, and cyclic data structures in your app.
 4. Performance: find the absolute minimum amount of changes that are needed to update views.
 5. Views* should be updated atomically and sychronously without showing stale or intermediate values.